Lo Wu station

 Lo Wu is the northern terminus of the (Kowloon-Canton Railway) of Hong Kong, located in Lo Wu within the Closed Area on Hong Kong's northern frontier.
 The station serves as a primary checkpoint for rail passengers between Hong Kong and mainland China and vice versa, rather than serving a specific area.
 It is also the northernmost railway station in Hong Kong.
+Its lineage is light green and grey.

 History

 Initial opening

 When the Kowloon–Canton Railway (KCR) first went into service, trains did not stop at Lo Wu, as there was no border patrol at the time.
 However, shortly after the People's Republic of China was created in October 1949, the KCR announced that trains would terminate at Lo Wu, and that passengers would be able to cross the border on foot.

 After the economic reformation of China, through trains re-commenced running in 1979, and cross-border traffic increased substantially.
 During the 1980s, Lo Wu station was completely redeveloped.
 On 15 January 1987, the new Lo Wu station was formally opened.